-The Institute for Corporate Law, Governance, and Innovation Policies (ICGI) is a research institute connected to the Faculty of Law at Maastricht University.
-ICGI carries out scientific research on its own initiative and on commission by third parties and publishes, consults, and provides PhD research supervision and coaching, education, and training.
-The object of research is the corporation and its rules and regulations in interaction with its changing environment.
+The Institute for Corporate Law, Governance, and Innovation Policies (ICGI) is a research institute embedded in the Faculty of Law of Maastricht University.
+ICGI carries out scientific research on its own initiative and on commission by third parties, publishes and organises conferences and research meetings.
+The object of ICGI's research is the corporation and its rules and regulations in interaction with its changing environment.

-The second report of the ITEM/ICGI project on ‘Cross-Border Corporate Mobility in the EU’ has now been published.
-The report identifies a continuous cross-border corporate activity and features a comprehensive country-by-country reporting to provide a fuller picture of cross-border company mobility in the EU.
+The third report of the ITEM/ICGI project on ‘Cross-Border Corporate Mobility in the EU’ has now been published.
+The report builds upon the earlier reporting on cross-border corporate activity and features a comprehensive country-by-country reporting to provide a fuller picture of cross-border company mobility in the EU.